Ready to Get Cooking?

 Read the manual to make sure you are using the right cycleMany bread machines have a “Cake” Setting, although be careful, sometimes it’s referred to as a “Batter” setting.

 - The correct setting should have the bake cycle.

 - The correct setting does not have the rise cycle, as they don’t have yeast in the recipe.
 They usually have baking powder and/or baking soda.

 - The “Quick/rapid bread” and the dedicated “Cake” setting will mix your batter and bake your cake from start to finish in the bread machine.

-- The “batter” setting, like the “Pasta dough” setting will prepare your cake batter but you must pour it into a baking pan to finish it in the oven.
-The typical oven setting is 350-425°F (180-220°C) for about 45 minutes but you need to insert a knife or wooden skewer into the center of the cake to make sure it’s done.
-If it comes out wet add another 10 minutes.
+- The “batter” setting, like the “Pasta dough” setting, will prepare your cake batter, but you must pour it into a baking pan to finish it in the oven.
+The typical oven setting is 350-400°F (180-200°C) for about 45 minutes, but you need to insert a knife or wooden skewer into the centre of the cake to make sure it’s done.
+If it comes out wet, add another 10 minutes.

-- The “bake” feature, is essentially where you mix the ingredients by hand prior to putting them in the bread pan.
+- The “bake” feature is essentially where you mix the ingredients by hand before putting them in the bread pan.
 You can then manually set the program for your desired length of time.

 - Check the mixture is blended.
 About 5-6 minutes into the mixing part of the cake cycle, open the lid and make sure there are no stray lumps of flour or butter clinging to the sides of the pan.
 Scrap everything in using a silicone spatula.

 - Recipes that call for oil are better in this respect, as they’ll ensure good fat distribution.
 If using butter, remember that cold butter may not be adequately incorporated, so make sure it’s soft (or melted) when it goes in.